 "Action to safeguard the future of the library service is long overdue."

-John Dolan of the Chartered Institute of Library and Information Professionals, said: "By combating illiteracy and providing escape, inspiration and knowledge, libraries and librarians change lives for the better.
+John Dolan of the Chartered Institute of Library and Information Professionals, said: "By combating illiteracy and providing escape, inspiration and knowledge, libraries and librarians change lives

 "We are deeply concerned that libraries are being damaged by cuts to staff, opening hours and book budgets.